trungson077/StoreSalesForecasting/README.md

 # Store Sales Time Series Forecasting

-Machine learning solution for predicting grocery sales at Favorita stores in Ecuador.
-Developed as part of an AI Engineer technical assessment.

 ## 🎯 Project Overview

 **Challenge**: Predict sales for product families at store-day level using historical data